riff-lang/site/doc/language.md

 re-definable by the user.

 ```
-break       fn      local
+and         fn        not
-continue    for     null
+break       for       null
+continue    if        or
-do          if      return
+do          in        return
-elif        in      while
+elif        loop      while
-else        loop
+else        local
 ```

 ## Variables